Can I get a mortgage on a fixed term or zero hours contract

 Get a contract that you can fulfil as your own boss, then you'll be in a stronger position.
 You can access self-employed mortgages or even genuine contractor mortgages.

 There are limitations on both.
-Also, legal and taxable aspects you'll need an accountant to make you aware of.
+Also, legal and taxable aspects about which you'll need an accountant to make you aware.
 But if buying a home is your top priority, then these may be sacrifices worth making.

 John Yerou is a pioneer of contractor mortgages and owner and founder of Freelancer Financials, Contractor Mortgages®, C&F Mortgages and Self Employed Mortgages, trading styles and brands of the award-winning Mortgage Quest Ltd.